mohd-faizy/07P_Tumor-Diagnosis-Exploratory-Data-Analysis-on-Breast-Cancer-Wisconsin-DataSet/README.md

 <img src="https://storage.googleapis.com/kaggle-datasets-images/180/384/3da2510581f9d3b902307ff8d06fe327/dataset-cover.jpg">

+## __DataSet__

+The [Breast Cancer Diagnostic data](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29) is available on the UCI Machine Learning Repository.
+This database is also available through the [UW CS ftp server](http://ftp.cs.wisc.edu/math-prog/cpo-dataset/machine-learn/cancer/WDBC/).

+Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+They describe characteristics of the cell nuclei present in the image. n the 3-dimensional space is that described in: [K. P. Bennett and O. L. Mangasarian: "Robust Linear Programming Discrimination of Two Linearly Inseparable Sets", Optimization Methods and Software 1, 1992, 23-34].

 > _Producing visualizations is an important for exploring and analyzing real-world data sets.
 Visualization is an indispensable method in any data scientist's toolbox.
 In this Project we will employ the statistical data visualization library, Seaborn, to discover and explore the relationships in the __Breast Cancer Wisconsin (Diagnostic) Data Set__ &  Exploratory data analysis (EDA) using visualizations to identify and interpret inherent relationships in the data set, produce various chart types including histograms, violin plots, box plots, joint plots, pair grids, and heatmaps, customize plot aesthetics and apply faceting methods to visualize higher dimensional data._